oblique/create_ap/README.md

+## FOR HELP TYPE create_ap --help
+This was not in the original README.md or repository.
+I figured this out on my own.
 ## Features
 * Create an AP (Access Point) at any channel.
 * Choose one of the following encryptions: WPA, WPA2, WPA/WPA2, Open (no encryption).